wildtruc/winestarter/README.md

 --------
 ## Features
  - Create and configure a basic Wine bottle (32 or 64)
- - Download and configure a custom Wine binaries directory (PoL & WinHQ-staging)
+ - Download and configure a custom Wine binaries directory (PoL, WinHQ staging, WineHQ stable)
  - Install Winestricks packages
  - Create and configure a Wine registry
  - Install a software from a file or downloaded.